Another Elevator Accident Leaves Man Dead In Brooklyn

 Another Fatal Elevator Accident in Brooklyn

 While the superintendent was in the shaft, the elevator was called to a different floor.
 This caused him to become tangled in the machinery.
 He was eventually crushed.
-The tenant was also injured, and the DOB later launched an official investigation.
+The tenant was also injured, and the New York City Department of Buildings later launched an official investigation.

 When Can I Sue After an Elevator Accident?

 You can sue after an elevator accident in a number of different situations.
 In the above example, the superintendent was killed while on the job.
-This means that his loved ones can file a claim through workers’ compensation and receive financial assistance.
-In addition, it could be argued that an elevator injury is an “elevation-related injury.”
-This means that the man’s loved ones could also sue the property owner under New York’s Scaffold Law.
+This means that his loved ones can file a claim through workers’ compensation and receive financial assistance including lost wages and medical related expenses.

 You might also argue that the elevator malfunctioned somehow.
 If you can prove this, you could file a product liability lawsuit against the manufacturer of the elevator.
+In addition, you could also sue the elevator maintenance company if they failed to properly maintain the elevator or caused the incident to occur.
 In short, there are many ways to receive compensation after an elevator accident.

 Enlist the Help of a Qualified Attorney Today

 If you need professional legal help, contact NYC personal injury lawyer Michael Gunzburg, P.C.
-Thanks to a wealth of experience in a wide range of different personal injury cases, Gunzburg has the skills and the knowledge to help you with your elevator injury claim.
-These negligent parties need to be held accountable for these avoidable tragedies.
+Thanks to a wealth of experience in a wide range of different personal injury cases, The Gunzburg Law Firm has the skills and the knowledge to help you with your elevator injury claim.
+These negligent parties need to be held accountable for these easily predictable and easily preventable tragedies.
 Reach out today, and we’ll help you fight for justice.